 20 REASONS TO OWN LESS STUFF

-Decluttering is a wonderful method of getting rid of the clutter in your own home and saying goodbye to stuff that you don’t use, don’t like, don’t need and which takes up space in your home, heart and mind.
-However, the real difference comes when you change your attitude to your belongings in general.
-Check out this post on 20 reasons to own less stuff and why decluttering is only the first part of the story.
+Decluttering is a wonderful method of removing clutter in our homes and saying goodbye to unwanted stuff.
+However, the real difference comes when you shift your mindset and how you think about that stuff over the long-term.
+Here are 20 reasons to own less stuff and why decluttering is only the first part of the story.

 DECLUTTERING AS A FIRST STEP

 Decluttering is only the first part of the story.
-It’s the place where most people begin their journey to a more minimalist, intentional life and where you can see and feel the biggest change in the quickest amount of time.
+It’s the place where most people begin their journey to a simpler, more minimalist, intentional life and where you can both SEE and FEEL the biggest change in the quickest amount of time.

 Yet, getting rid of some (or most) of your unwanted possessions doesn’t have to be the end of the story.